ing-bank/baker/docs/documentation/process-execution.md

 ## Create a process instance

-Given a valid Baker a [Recipe id](dictionary.md#recipe-id) we can now execute a Recipe.
+Given a valid Baker a [recipe id](dictionary.md#recipe-id) we can now execute a Recipe.

-Or in other words we can create a [Process instance](dictionary.md#process-instance).
+Or in other words we can create a [process instance](dictionary.md#process-instance).

 ```scala tab="Scala"
 // A unique processId ment to distinct this process from other process instances